UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Experiments

 \subsection{Implementation Details}

-\boldstartspace{Training.} Our {\ourMethod} is built upon an internal I2V model finetuned from Wan2.1 1.3B-parameter T2V model~\cite{wan2025wan} for comparison, supporting 81-frame (21 latent frames) video generation at a resolution of 640×352.
-For training, we collect 561k monocular videos with large camera motion from Miradata~\cite{ju2024miradata}, SpatialVID~\cite{wang2025spatialvid} and Context-as-Memory~\cite{yu2025context}, ranging from real-world street views to synthetic game engine scenes, with each video comprising 801 frames.
-Camera poses and point clouds, required for our data curation pipeline, are annotated using the robust 3D reconstruction method Depth Anything 3~\cite{lin2025depth}. {\ourMethod} is trained for 30000 iterations with an AdamW~\cite{loshchilov2017decoupled} optimizer at a learning rate of $3 \times 10^{-6}$.
-The training process is conducted on 8 NVIDIA-A100 GPUs with a mini-batch size of 8, requiring approximately four days.
+\paragraph{Training.} Our {\ourMethod} is built upon an internal I2V model finetuned from Wan2.1 1.3B T2V model~\cite{wan2025wan}, supporting 81-frame (21 latent frames) 640×352 video generation.
+We train on 561k monocular videos with large camera motion from Miradata~\cite{ju2024miradata}, SpatialVID~\cite{wang2025spatialvid} and Context-as-Memory~\cite{yu2025context} (801 frames each).
+Camera poses and point clouds are annotated via Depth Anything 3~\cite{lin2025depth}. {\ourMethod} is trained with AdamW~\cite{loshchilov2017decoupled} (learning rate $3 \times 10^{-6}$) for 30K iterations on 8 NVIDIA-A100 GPUs (batch size 8, $\sim$ 4 days).

-\boldstartspace{Inference.} During inference, we adopt STream3R~\cite{lan2025stream3r} to estimate a depth map for each generated frame.
-Following previous methods~\cite{yu2025context,xiao2025worldmem}, we retrieve 20 relevant historical frames with the co-visibility of Fields of View (FoV), defined by the Intersection of Union (IoU) ratio between target and historical camera views.
-For each target latent frame, we warp the most similar historical frame to its viewpoint, excluding the first latent frame, which is conditioned directly on the reference image.
-During sampling, we employ Classifier-Free Guidance (CFG)~\cite{Jonathan2022classifier} for text prompts, with 50 sampling steps.
+\paragraph{Inference.} We adopt STream3R~\cite{lan2025stream3r} to estimate depth maps for generated frames.
+Following previous methods~\cite{yu2025context,xiao2025worldmem}, we retrieve 20 relevant historical frames with the co-visibility of Fields of View (FoV), defined by the Intersection over Union (IoU) ratio between target and historical camera views.
+For each target latent frame (except the first, conditioned on a reference image), we warp the most similar historical frame to its viewpoint.
+We employ Classifier-Free Guidance (CFG)~\cite{Jonathan2022classifier} for text-guided sampling, with 50 steps.